viraj-s15/ratifNet/README.md

 **DEPLOYMENT TO BE ADDED**

-What things you need to install the software and how to install them.
+Start out by clonnig the repo and follow the instructions below

 ```bash
 pip install -r requirements.txt